 Publishing data to the 360Giving Standard is a straightforward process and doesn’t require prior experience or technical expertise.
 The first time you publish your data you will need your grantmaking to be aligned to the 360Giving templates so you can publish to your own website, and then link it to the Registry.

 In the longer-term, this process can be automated, so information is produced directly out of your systems, rather than manually produced.
 Making it part of your routine workflow is the most sustainable way to publish data.
 360Giving has developed materials to guide organisations through the process.
 Visit the How to Publish Data page for more information.
 Free support is also available to those who want it by contacting: email@example.com

 9. Does data have to be complete before it is published?

-10. Is there a risk that the government and other grantmakers will reduce their funding to certain charities or sectors if they can see who else is already funding them?
+10. Is there a risk that grantmakers will reduce their funding to certain charities or sectors if they can see who else is already funding them?

-There is no evidence to suggest that grantmakers or government would reduce funding by having greater access to grant data.
-Funding information is already made available by charities as part of their reporting to the Charity Commission.
+There is no evidence to suggest that grantmakers or government would reduce funding by having greater access to grants data.
+Funding information is already made available by charities as part of their reporting to their charity regulator.
 360Giving makes it easier to access and compare this information, which should make grantmaking more informed.
 Most grantmakers will understand that organisations seek and receive funding from several different sources and for a combination of core and project-based activities.

 11. I’m concerned that the data isn’t mine to give away.
 Will my grantees be compromised in some way?